-“If we take care of the locals, it doesn’t really matter if the tourists find us.” – owner, Bruce Corrigan
+“If we take care of the locals, it doesn’t really matter if the tourists find us.” – Bruce Corrigan

 O’Shucks, this small family business is the longest running single-proprietorship bar/restaurant on Park City’s historic Main Street.